hustcer/nushell.github.io/.ebook-pub/commands/hide-env.md

 ## Parameters

-- `...rest`: environment variable names to hide
+- `...rest`: Environment variable names to hide.
 - `--ignore-errors`: do not throw an error if an environment variable was not found

 ## Input/output types: